Chess-Spyder/pgn4people-poc/README.md

 ## TL;DR
 A chess game’s PGN can be very difficult for humans to read, parse, navigate, and edit.
 It can be a messy maze that is easy to get lost in, particularly when there are long and/or deeply nested variations, subvariations, sub-subvarations, etc. And common chess interfaces don’t help enough. __pgn4people__ provides an alternative paradigm that embraces _just-in-time complexity_: show the user only as much of the mess as is relevant to her _right that moment_.

 __pgn4people__ is especially useful for opening repertoires.
 Currently, players break their repertoires into many (even hundreds) of separate PGN files simply because it’s not feasible to navigate the lines of an entire repertoire from within a single PGN.
 But that’s due to an _interface failure_, not the inherent complexity of chess.
-With __pgn4people__, displaying and navigating through the entire repertoire represented by the [Encyclopædia of Chess Openings](https://en.wikipedia.org/wiki/Encyclopaedia_of_Chess_Openings) or Nick De Firmian’s [Modern Chess Openings](https://www.penguinrandomhouse.com/books/38620/modern-chess-openings-15th-edition-by-nick-de-firmian/) would appear no more complicated to the user than would displaying a single annotated game with variations only one level deep.
+With __pgn4people__, displaying and navigating through the entire repertoire represented by the [Encyclopædia of Chess Openings (ECO)](https://en.wikipedia.org/wiki/Encyclopaedia_of_Chess_Openings) or   Nick De Firmian’s equally encyclopedic [Modern Chess Openings (MCO)](https://www.penguinrandomhouse.com/books/38620/modern-chess-openings-15th-edition-by-nick-de-firmian/) would appear no more complicated to the user than would displaying a single annotated game with variations only one level deep.

 Currently, __pgn4people-poc__ is just a demo, just a proof of concept.
 (That’s what the “-poc” in pgn4people-poc stands for.)
 And __pgn4people-poc__ is not intended to ever replace any current chess website or application software.
 Instead, the hope is that __pgn4people-poc__ will inspire the developers of current chess websites and applications to add—as an option— __pgn4people__’s approach to displaying PGN.
 (Of course, please excuse the crude command-line interface.
 That is _not_ an intended part of __pgn4people__, it’s just an artifact of this quickly coded demonstration project, __pgn4people-poc__.)